tinacms/tinacms-site/content/docs/teams/cli/commands.md

 ### tina users:remove \[email\]

-Remove a user from a repo.
+Remove a user from a site.

 #### Arguments